miakepia/portfolio/pages/template.md

 <div class="outro">

-   This work helped kick off the first, early explorations for a <a href="https://design-system.service.gov.uk/">Design System</a>.
+   This work helped kick off the first, early explorations for a <a href="https://design-system.service.gov.uk/">GOV.UK Design System</a>.
 And the streamlined design and front-end also laid the foundations for us to improve user journeys across the site.
 </div>
 </section>